 Don’t want that recording of your performance up on video streaming sites or social media pages?
 Not keen on it been available for download on peer-to-peer sharing services?
 Good luck getting it pulled.
 You might be able to get a court of law to hold the owner of the video responsible for paying you fair compensation for their use of your copyrighted song material and performance in it, but that isn’t the same thing as a court-issued cease and desist order.
 Yet, if what’s happening with the recording is not to your liking, having it yanked from circulation might be much more important to you than the money.
 Getting it’s owner onside with you could be extremely difficult, not to mention policing all the possible sites it might be on and soliciting their co-operation.
 If you go the route of petitioning the courts for help, it would boil down to how the judge views the intent of the party (whether there was malicious intent to harm your reputation, for example) and their fair rights to use their recording.

 You might wonder if the circumstance would be different if the person videoing you didn’t bother to ask your permission.
 Possibly, but absent any effort on your part to inform those in attendance about your policy on recording the concert, you might find yourself in the same position as I’ve described above.
 It really depends on the particulars of the situation and whatever legal precedent exists that a judge would find relevant.
 Indeed, in most jurisdictions, if the performance takes place in a public setting (busking on a sidewalk, for example) people don’t need your permission to film you, it’s their right.

 The long and the short of all this is that once a video of your performance is out there you could end up having no legal (let alone practical) way to get what’s happening with it stopped.

 All this said, when it comes to others filming at your concerts and what happens afterwards, there are steps you can take that will go a long way towards preventing things from getting out of your control.
-I’ll be getting into that very important subject next in my upcoming blog.
+I’ll be getting into that very important subject next in an upcoming blog.
 Stay tuned!